-Further details on the Audit Committee can be found in the Audit Committee Report on page 38.
+Further details on the Audit Committee can be found in the Audit Committee Report.

 Remuneration Committee

 The Group's Remuneration Committee consists of all of the Directors and is chaired by Joanne Peacegood.
 The Remuneration Committee will meet at least twice a year or more often if required.
 The Remuneration Committee's main functions include: